European Aerospace Cluster Partnership

 The European Aerospace Cluster Partnership (EACP) is a permanent partnership between collaborating European aerospace clusters.
-The consortium currently comprises 45 aerospace clusters from 18 different countries and was initiated by the city of Hamburg in 2009 and co-funded by the European Commission.
+The consortium currently comprises 45 aerospace clusters from 18 countries and was initiated by the city of Hamburg in 2009 and co-funded by the European Commission.

 History

-The EACP was established in 2009, within the framework of CLUNET, a PRO INNO EUROPE project that encouraged the exchange of experiences and support for implementing concrete pilot projects relating to cluster innovation and policy development.
-Over the past few years, the EACP has developed into a permanent partnership between collaborating European aerospace clusters.
-Although limited to the aerospace industry, the partnership also serves as a benchmark project for other industry sectors.
+The European Aerospace Cluster Partnership was established in 2009, within the framework of CLUNET, a PRO INNO EUROPE project that encouraged the exchange of experiences and support for implementing concrete pilot projects relating to cluster innovation and policy development.
+The EACP has sinced developed into a permanent partnership between collaborating European aerospace clusters.
+Limited to the aerospace industry, the partnership also serves as a benchmark project for other industry sectors.
 In 2013, the EACP was recognized by the European Commission as one of 13 “European Strategic Cluster Partnerships“ (ESCP).
 With this acknowledgement, the Commission formally recognizes the EACP’s efforts to improve global competitiveness by supporting pan-European collaboration and implementing joint strategies needed to enter new markets outside of Europe.